Nernst Heat Theorem & Genesis of Entropy Limits

 $$\lim_{T \to 0} \Delta S = 0$$

-## The Central Mathematical Expression and the Perfect Crystal
+Central Mathematical Expression & Perfect Crystal

 The modern statement of the Third Law is most frequently associated with the work of Max Planck, who extended Nernst’s theorem to define the absolute value of entropy itself.
 While Nernst focused on the *change* in entropy, Planck postulated that for a pure, perfectly crystalline substance, the entropy actually vanishes at absolute zero.
 This is because a perfect crystal has only one possible microstate—every atom is in its precisely defined place, and there is no thermal vibration to create disorder.